exercism/java/exercises/concept/squeaky-clean/.docs/hints.md

 - See [this method][toupper] to convert a character to upper case.

+## 4. Omit characters that are not letters

+- See [this method][isLetter] to check if a character is a letter.

-## 4. Omit Greek lower case letters
+## 5. Omit Greek lower case letters

 - `char`s support the default equality and comparison operators.